etsangsplk/event-sourcing-microservices/README.md

 Containerizing enterprise Java applications is still a challenge mostly because existing application composition frameworks do not address complex dependencies, external integrations or auto-scaling workflows post-provision.
 Moreover, the ephemeral design of containers meant that developers had to spin up new containers and re-create the complex dependencies & external integrations with every version update.

-DCHQ, available in hosted and on-premise versions, addresses all of these challenges and simplifies the containerization of enterprise Java applications through an advance application composition framework that extends Docker Compose with cross-image environment variable bindings, extensible BASH script plug-ins that can be invoked at request time or post-provision, and application clustering for high availability across multiple hosts or regions with support for auto scaling.
+DCHQ, available in hosted and on-premise versions, addresses all of these challenges and simplifies the containerization of enterprise Java applications through an advanced application composition framework that extends Docker Compose with cross-image environment variable bindings, extensible BASH script plug-ins that can be invoked at request time or post-provision, and application clustering for high availability across multiple hosts or regions with support for auto scaling.

 Once an application is provisioned, a user can monitor the CPU, Memory, & I/O of the running containers, get notifications & alerts, and get access to application backups, automatic scale in/out workflows, and plug-in execution workflows to update running containers.
 Moreover, out-of-box workflows that facilitate Continuous Delivery with Jenkins allow developers to refresh the Java WAR file of a running application without disrupting the existing dependencies & integrations.

 In previous blogs, we demonstrated the end-to-end deployment automation of more traditional, or typical brownfield Java applications (like Names Directory, Pizza Shop and Movie Store apps) on multi-tier Docker-based application stacks across 13 different clouds & virtualization platforms.
 For full list of these blogs, you can visit this page: <a href="http://dchq.co/docker-java-applications.html">**http://dchq.co/docker-java-applications.html**</a>

 In this project, we focus on a microservices architecture that requires no application servers whatsoever.
 Each micro-service runs on an extremely lightweight Java container.
-A consolidated front-end was built to make REST API calls to each of the connected microservices in order execute a specific task (e.g. create an account, query an account or transfer money from one account to another).
+A consolidated front-end was built to make REST API calls to each of the connected microservices in order to execute a specific task (e.g. create an account, query an account or transfer money from one account to another).
 One of the main advantages of micro-services (when compared to a typical monolithic application) is that these modular services can be easily replaced and extended without requiring changes to the other microservices.
 In a way, this eliminates single points of failure and makes it easier for developers to contribute to the overall project.

 In this project, we will provide a step-by-step guide for deploying and managing this Java application on different cloud/virtual infrastructure.

 We will cover:

 -   Obtain credentials for the Event Store
--

 -   Applying a patch and building the JAR files

 -   Automating the building of Docker images from Dockerfiles in this project using DCHQ